acolorado1/DietMicrobeNet/README.md

 - output_gen and output_met are outputs created from whole genome and metabolome methods respectively
 - in output_gen/org_KO file there will be as many text files as there are food items (this is represented by *a_file_for_every_food.txt* )
-- graph outputs include node and edge dataframes as well as histograms of node and edge weights if those were included
+- graph outputs include node and edge dataframes as well as histograms of node and edge weights if those were included.
+It also includes Neo4j query results and a report.
 - food_compound_report.html gives information on the compounds found in each food
 - microbe_compound_report.html gives information on the compounds predicted to be created by microbes